ishani-ss/random_forests_for_legal_audiences/README.md

-# random_forests_for_legal_audiences
+# Random Forests for Legal Audiences
-A two-page description of Random Forests is provided, that is suitable for legal audiences to interpret machine learning algorithms.
+This repo contains a two-page description of Random Forests suitable for legal audiences to interpret machine learning algorithms.
+The idea behind this project was to capture the statistical mechanics of Random Forests, to make the information easier to digest for non-technical (typically legal) audiences, towards the start and end of model development and deployment.